 Whilst you may launch into the market with a totally novel idea, it may not be long until rivals catch up.
 That’s when you may need to revisit what your competitive advantage can be.

-In the case of sectors with many copycat brands, such as soft drinks, brand and reputation may be the most powerful competitive advantage to harness.
+In the case of sectors with many copycat brands, such as soft drinks, brand and reputation may be the most powerful advantage to harness.

 What can you offer to your audience, that none of your rivals can claim to?